-This Post-Effective Amendment covers only the resale, from time to time, of up to 1,589,306 shares of common stock, including 1,388,406 outstanding shares of common stock, 181,000 shares of common stock issuable upon exercise of outstanding options and 19,900 shares of common stock issuable upon exercise of outstanding warrants (the "Resale Shares") owned by the selling stockholders.
+This Post-Effective Amendment covers only the resale, from time to time, of up to 1,226,295 shares of common stock owned by the selling stockholders.
 The Registrant previously paid to the SEC the entire registration fee relating to the shares of common stock that are the subject of this Post-Effective Amendment.
-The Registrant paid a fee of \$173.82 in connection with the registration of the Resale Shares under the Registration Statement.
+The Registrant paid a fee of \$116.74 in connection with the registration of the 1,259,368 shares under the Registration Statement.